laiduy98/cose-19/report/report.md

 | 189 | death bpddeath                                                                                                                               | DISEASE |
 | 192 | chorioamnionitis                                                                                                                             | DISEASE |
 | 193 | infection sepsis                                                                                                                             | DISEASE |

-These are the final disease that our method pulled out from the CORD-19 dataset.

 # Future improvement

 Speaking of future improvements, it is important to emphasize two things.

 First of all, it would be crucial to create a knowledge graph in order to see the relationships between different symptoms and diseases.
 We are sure that constructing a knowledge graph may give us a more profound and deep image of connections between severity cases and symptoms.
 It is a very powerful technique and can be used by researchers in order to prevent some severe cases by knowing that some diseases can lead to severe covid.
 Secondly, while working on this project, we found out that, in order to make this project more complex, it is important to calculate the severity rate in order to know which disease is less or more severe.
 To sum it up, we are hoping to continue to work on this project and implement all this improvement in future.